fouteox/laravel-frankenphp/docs/existing-project.md

     docker compose up -d

-Browse `https://localhost`, your Docker configuration is ready!
+Browse [https://localhost](https://localhost), your Docker configuration is ready!

-> [!NOTE]
-> If you want to use the worker mode of FrankenPHP, make sure you required the `runtime/frankenphp-symfony` package.

 > [!NOTE]
 > The worker mode of FrankenPHP is enabled by default in prod.
 To disabled it, add the env var FRANKENPHP_CONFIG as empty to the compose.prod.yaml file.